[U.S. Flag] [Space] [PA Flag] [Space] [GER. Flag]

 the most likely candidate for progenitor of our family.
 I have found

-very strong evidence pointing to him as the progenitor of our family.
+very strong evidence pointing to him as the immigrant ancestor and

 That evidence is herein listed: